hazer888/CS1302Project/README.md

 Description of the game:

 There is a board full of overturned cards.
 There is a pair for each card.
 The Player flips over two cards.
-If they match, then they stay overturned and the player gets 1 point, otherwise they flip back.
+If they match, then they stay overturned, otherwise they flip back.
 The game is over after all the cards are matched.